 When do I notify my employer about my pregnancy leave?

 Generally speaking, a pregnant employee must give at least two weeks’ notice before starting her pregnancy leave, her return date and any changes to pregnancy leave.
 In the event you are unable to do so, you don’t lose your pregnancy leave.
 Also, an employer does not have a right to ask you to return to work by undergoing medical exams to prove your fitness.

 This article covers the basic rules maternity leave Ontario has and how they are meant to apply.
 In the real world, of course, there will be variations in maternity leave.
 The duration of leave, how much paid or unpaid leave you get and other administrative formalities will change it.
 Don’t be surprised if your pregnancy or parental leave doesn’t match the general outline of maternity leave outlined by the Ontario government.

 Get in touch with Soni Law firm if you feel that you have been denied maternity leave.
 Our lawyers help clients with leave denial, coercion to forfeit.
-If you are being threatened with reprimand for taking full pregnancy leave, get in touch with our experienced employment lawyers Toronto.
+If you are being threatened with a reprimand for taking full pregnancy leave, get in touch with our experienced employment lawyers Toronto.
 You have a right to take time off work when you welcome a newborn into your family.
 The law protects your employment status during this precious time.